Frequently Asked Power Washing Questions - Answered By TS Services - Professional Exterior Cleaning

-Both pressure washing and soft washing are methods of exterior cleaning, but oftentimes these methods of cleaning are used on different surfaces.
-Pressure washing involves highly pressurized blasts of water that forcefully remove contaminants from the surface of your property, while soft washing uses a specialized blend of cleaning chemicals and less pressure to clean a surface without causing damage in the process.
-Soft washing is generally used for roofs, siding, and other delicate surfaces, while pressure washing is used mainly for everything else.
+Both power washing and soft washing are methods of exterior cleaning, but oftentimes these methods of cleaning are used on different surfaces.
+Power washing involves highly pressurized blasts of water that forcefully remove contaminants from the surface of your property, while soft washing uses a specialized blend of cleaning chemicals and less power to clean a surface without causing damage in the process.
+Soft washing is generally used for roofs, siding, and other delicate surfaces, while power washing is used mainly for everything else.

 Generally, we suggest that you have your windows cleaned at least once every 6 months.
 While your windows might not look dirty, the main threat is the corrosive impact of salt and other contaminants.
 While they typically won't do much to your windows themselves, it can cause a great deal of damage to your frames, sills, and molding, as well as any moving parts like your hinges and locks.
 A great deal of damaging buildup can occur in just a few months, so it's important to stay on top of it.